-- · Elimination of service offerings that no longer fit into the Company's long-term core business strategy. - Reduction or elimination of services that do not produce adequate revenue or margins to support the level of profitability, return on investment or investments in capital resources.
+- Elimination or reduction of service offerings that no longer fit into the Company's long-term core business strategy. - Reduction or elimination of services that do not produce adequate revenue or margins to support the level of profitability, return on investment or investments in capital resources.
+This included exiting contracts that did not meet the minimum rate on return requirements and aggressively seeking to improve margins and reduce costs.

-NOTES TO THE CONDENSED UNAUDITED CONSOLIDATED FINANCIAL STATEMENTS September 30, 2004 and 2003
+NOTES TO THE CONDENSED UNAUDITED CONSOLIDATED FINANCIAL STATEMENTS - (Continued)